garrandall/popular-music-data/tracks/on-and-on-shyheim.md

 She just had a baby child and she’s back to sellin’ cracks vials On the Ave cause she’s addicted to the fast cash
-How long will that last before the cops be up in that ass But honey-dip dont wanna listen cause she’s in no position Now nobody gives a pot to piss in
+How long will that last before the cops be up in that ass But honey-dip don't wanna listen cause she’s in no position Now nobody gives a pot to piss in
 Her life is stuck and filled with bad luck
 So she fucks and fucks to earn another buck